Andrealphus

 Andrealphus is an entity categorized as a Great Marquis of Hell.
 Within the framework of Solomonic magic and Christian demonology, he is recognized as the sixty-fifth spirit that King Solomon allegedly bound in a brass vessel.
 He operates as a high-ranking official in the infernal realm, commanding thirty legions of lesser spirits.

-He provides exhaustive knowledge of measurement and the movements of the stars, but only within an infernal compact.
-His ability to transform a human into a bird is a prominent feature, often seen as a way to facilitate escape or mock the human form.
+He offers deep knowledge about measurement and the stars, but only as part of a pact.
+His power to turn a person into a bird stands out, often seen as a way to help someone escape or to mock human nature.

 NAME THEM.
 BIND THEM.
 CAST THEM OUT!
 Limited-Time: Up to 40% OFF!